Practical Nursing (PNDP)

 Ontario College Diploma | 4 semesters | Barrydowne

 If providing care and helping to improve the lives of others is your passion, consider a career as a registered practical nurse (RPN).
-Cambrian's program, which is accredited by the College of Nurses of Ontario (CNO), offers you hands-on experience, smaller class sizes, and unique placement opportunities.
+Cambrian's program, which is approved by the College of Nurses of Ontario (CNO), offers you hands-on experience, smaller class sizes, and unique placement opportunities.
 You'll practice clinical skills in our high-tech nursing labs and advance your skills by working alongside healthcare professionals in the community.

 - 2 years – 4 semesters

 - 5 placements, including an 8-week clinical consolidation placement in semester four